platformatic/platformatic/docs/guides/prisma.md

 }
 ```

-To learn how you can evolve your database schema, you can jump to the [Evolving your database schema](#evolving-your-database-schema)section.
+To learn how you can evolve your database schema, you can jump to the [Evolving your database schema](#evolving-your-database-schema) section.

 ## Adding Prisma to a new project